Home

 4. The pages are built on demand and do not pre-exist.

-How a page is created
+How a CMS page is created

 A normal HTML website's operation is completely different from the way a CMS works.
 On a standard site, all the pages exist on the server.
 However, with a server-side web application such as a CMS, pages are built on the fly; they do not exist before a browser requests one.
 The sequence might go as follows: